wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 2.3.12 =
+*   add code to trap and handle odd warnings experienced by some users on subscription.

 = Version 2.3.11 =
 *   tweak to allow pluggable functions so you canformat each field any way you like.
 Existing formatting functions are pluggable and you can add your own using the technical field name and prefix with ausers_format_xxxx_xxxx.
 See the ausers-pluggable.php file.